nbittich/adana/README.md

-# Adana -  dumb cache / dumb terminal
+# Adana -  repl / scripting language / namespaced command line aliases

 - use help for help
+- scripting: check file_tests for syntax and examples

 Static build using MUSL: